 While we're on the topic of harsh sulfates… if your go-to shampoo relies on these surfactants, that could also be the cause of your greasy strands.
 Commonly found in shampoo formulas, sulfates, like sodium lauryl sulfate (SLS), are chemical detergents that create the bubbly, sudsy feel when you work up a lather.
 But as it turns out, that squeaky clean feel can work against your goal of grease-free hair in the end.
 "A lot of shampoos on the market contain harsh chemicals that create a vicious cycle of aggressively stripping hair that then leads your scalp to overproduce oil in an attempt to maintain balance," says Austin.

-Swap your sulfate shampoo for a formula with capryl glucoside.
-It will wash away dirt and debris without removing all the natural oils necessary for a healthy scalp and hair.
+Swap your sulfate shampoo for a formula with capryl glucoside meant to wash away dirt and debris without removing all the natural oils necessary for a healthy scalp and hair.

 The Playa Every Day Shampoo ($28) also relies on a coconut-based cleanser to detoxify as well as aloe vera to moisturize.